Single project recovery

 6

-In the Data to restore section at the top, you can edit the previously selected data to restore if needed.
+In the Data to restore section at the top, you can select which of the previously chosen available data you want to restore, if needed.

 7